basarat/typescript-book/docs/types/ambient/interfaces.md

 declare var myPoint: Point;
 ```

-However the beauty of *Sample B* is that if someone authors a library that builds on the `myPoint` library to add new members they can do that with if you used an interface:
+However the beauty of *Sample B* is that if someone authors a library that builds on the `myPoint` library to add new members they can do that only if you used an interface:

 ```ts
 // Lib a.d.ts